 High blood pressure is a condition in which the force of blood against artery walls is higher than normal.
 People who suffer from hypertension or high blood pressure tend to have difficulty managing it and its associated symptoms.
 Whether its headaches, weakness, vision problems, chest pain or difficulty breathing, it can be quite a task to get relief.
 At the same time, many people experience little or no symptoms at all.
 While that might sound okay, its actually not, since hypertension can lead to various complications including renal failure, retinopathy, erectile dysfunction and during pregnancy, pre-eclampsia, and eclampsia.

 Causes of high blood pressure

-There are several causes of high blood pressure, such as high sodium consumption, overeating, being over weight, lack of physicial activity, smoking, old age, etc. However the most important factor responsible for high blood pressure is STRESS.
+There are several causes of high blood pressure, such as high sodium consumption, overeating, being overweight, lack of physical activity, smoking, old age, etc. However, the most important factor responsible for high blood pressure is stress.

 Stress has been proven to trigger what is known as the HPA axis (HPA = Hypothalamus, Pituitary, Adrenal).
 This causes a number of problems in normal physiology and is linked to the development of almost all chronic illnesses.
 The diagram below explains a few ways in which stress causes disease, including high blood pressure.